Ohio State vs. Nebraska NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Ohio State and its opponents have combined to put up more than 64 points in four of eight games this season.
+- Ohio State and its opponents have combined to score more than 64.5 points in four of eight games this season.

-- The two teams combine to score 77.2 points per game, 13.2 more than the over/under in this contest.
+- Saturday's over/under is 12.7 points lower than the two team's combined 77.2 points per game average.

-- The 39.6 combined points per game that these two squads have allowed this season are 24.4 fewer than the 64 total in this contest.
+- These two squads combine to surrender 39.6 points per game, 24.9 fewer than this contest's over/under.

-- The 64 total in this game is 10.1 points above the 53.9 average total in Cornhuskers games this season.
+- The 53.9 PPG average total in Cornhuskers games this season is 10.6 points fewer than this game's over/under.

 Ohio State Stats and Trends

-- The Buckeyes have been favored by 15 points or more seven times this season and are 4-3 ATS in those games.
+- The Buckeyes have an ATS record of 4-3 in their seven games when favored by 15 points or more so far this season.

-- Ohio State's games this year have gone over the total in five out of eight opportunities (62.5%).
+- Ohio State's games this year have eclipsed the over/under five times in eight opportunities (62.5%).

-- Ohio State is 5-3 against the spread and 7-1 overall in games when it records more than 20.3 points.
+- Ohio State is 5-3 against the spread and 7-1 overall in games when it puts up more than 20.3 points.

-- When Ohio State piles up more than 348.4 yards, the team is 5-3 against the spread and 7-1 overall.
+- Ohio State is 5-3 against the spread and 7-1 overall when the team amasses more than 348.4 yards.

-- The Buckeyes have six giveaways this season, while the Cornhuskers have 10 takeaways .
+- The Buckeyes have turned the ball over six times this season, four fewer than the Cornhuskers have forced (10).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.